SURGE FAQs

 When will application decisions be made?

-The selection process begins in February and final decisions will be made by mid-March.
+The selection process begins in January and final decisions will be made by March.

 What should the letters of recommendation include?